-Adds an "empty" return route.
+Add Adds an "empty" return route.
 An added route (sending of a command) is effective only if its fields Gateway and Interface have been entered.
-Deletes the selected route.
-Sends the configuration of the return routes.
+Delete Deletes the selected route.
+Apply Cancel Sends the configuration of the return routes.
+Cancels the configuration of the return routes.